Reviews You Can Rely On

 How Much Am I Willing to Spend?

 In the backpacking world, smaller and lighter usually means more expensive.
 Tough, lightweight fabrics, aircraft-grade aluminum, and premium engineering make for a lighter, stronger chair, but it also drives up the price.
-So if having one of these luxury items to lounge in at camp is a solid expectation, prepare to pay well very $100.
+So, if having one of these luxury items to lounge in at camp is a solid expectation, prepare to pay well over $100.
 Yes, there are cheaper models, but they are much heavier and have packed sizes that rival a roll of paper towels.
 If you tend to do a short backpacking trip (2-3 days) once a year, you could certainly get by with one of these heavier models.
 However, if backpacking is your jam, we highly suggest spending the extra moula to go as lightweight as possible.

 A classic, grade-A aluminum model like this one is reasonably lightweight, comfortable, and strong, but it will set you back upwards of $180.